Generic name: methotrexate (injection) [ meth-oh-TREX-ate ]

-What should I avoid while receiving Otrexup (methotrexate (injection))?
+What should I avoid while receiving Otrexup?

-Do not receive a "live" vaccine while using methotrexate, or you could develop a serious infection.
+Do not receive a "live" vaccine while using Otrexup, or you could develop a serious infection.
 Live vaccines include measles, mumps, rubella (MMR), rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.

-Otrexup (methotrexate (injection)) side effects
+Otrexup side effects

+Otrexup can cause serious or fatal side effects.
 Call your doctor at once if you have:

 Common side effects may include: